kubernetes/kops/docs/iam_roles.md

     - aws:arn:iam:123456789000:policy:test-policy
 ```

 External Policy attachments are treated declaritively.
 Any policies declared will be attached to the role, any policies not specified will be detached _after_ new policies are attached.
-This does not replace or affect built in Kops policies in any way.
+This does not replace or affect built in kOps policies in any way.

 It's important to note that externalPolicies will only handle the attachment and detachment of policies, not creation, modification, or deletion.